Guide

 Penalty Charge Notices (PCNs)

 PCNs are issued by local council parking attendants and are usually given if the rules set out in the Traffic Regulation Order (TRO) have been broken.
-The attendant will give the ticket to you or put it on your car.
+The attendant will give the ticket to the driver or put it on your car.

-These are given when you park in a place you shouldn't e.g. on double yellow lines or in a bus lane.
+These are given when you park in a place you shouldn't e.g. in a bus lane.

 You'll have 28 days to pay or challenge the ticket.